cumaliaba/itucsdb1502/docs/developer/member2.rst

          from final4.db_helper import getDb
          from final4.models import team
          from final4.models import coach
-Team view page importing files.It import app,getDb and team as it should be and also import coach because of player has coach attribute and it take this value from coach table.
+Team view page importing files.It import app,getDb and team as it should be and also import coach because of team has coach attribute and it take this value from coach table.

    .. code-block:: python